-SSP education programs have served as early milestones in the careers of many outstanding scientists, including seven Nobel Prize winners.
-These alumni often give back to the same education programs that marked their first success in science, helping the next generation to realize their own potential to do Nobelworthy research.
-For example, four Nobel Laureates offered advice to Intel ISEF 2010 attendees on a panel where they answered questions which ranged from the genetic engineering of food to involvement in politics to the internationalization of scientific research.
-Panelists included Dudley Herschbach (Chemistry, 1986), Douglas Osheroff (Physics, 1996), Richard Roberts (Physiology or Medicine, 1993), and Kurt Wüthrich (Chemistry, 2002).
+For example, four Nobel Laureates offered advice to Intel ISEF 2010 finalists.
+They answered questions ranging from the genetic engineering of food, to involvement in politics, to the internationalization of scientific research.
+The panelists included: Dudley Herschbach (Chemistry, 1986), Douglas Osheroff (Physics, 1996), Richard Roberts (Physiology or Medicine, 1993), and Kurt Wüthrich (Chemistry, 2002).

-Roger Tsien (STS 1968), 2008 Nobel Laureate in Chemistry, also offered wise advice to Intel STS 2010 Finalists.
-He emphasized that Finalists should not do science for the purpose of winning prizes and recognition.
+Roger Tsien (STS 1968), a 2008 Nobel Laureate in Chemistry, also offered wise advice to the finalists.
+He emphasized that they should not do science for the purpose of winning prizes and recognition.
 Instead, he advised that they find things about which they are passionate, and persevere.

-“He talked about how important it was to enjoy what you were doing; to have passion about the study because science requires an immense amount of dedication, and this level of concentration can only be given if the experimenter is truly passionate about something,” reported Lori Ying (Intel STS 2010) of Tsien’s address to students.
+“He talked about how important it was to enjoy what you were doing; to have passion about the study because science requires an immense amount of dedication, and this level of concentration can only be given if the experimenter is truly passionate about something,” said Lori Ying, an Intel STS 2010 finalist.
 “For me, his speech really conveyed how work isn’t work if you enjoy it.”